CartoDB/cartoframes/docs/README.md

 # Releasing

-We use git-flow model to generate the releases.
-The release digits are M.m.u:
+We follow the git-flow model to generate the releases.
+The version numbers are M.m.u:

 - M: major
 - m: minor